DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 EAP (Extensible Authentication Protocol)

-- EAP is an authentication FRAMEWORK
+- EAP is an authentication framework
-- It defines a standard SET of authentication functions that are used by the various *EAP methods*
+- It defines a standard set of authentication functions that are used by the various *EAP methods*
 - We will look at four EAP methods:
     - LEAP
     - EAP-FAST